-This section contains details of the sample sizes obtained in 2015 and most of 2016.
+This section contains details of the sample sizes obtained in 2017 and 2018.

 We give summary information about the number of delivery points selected, the number of eligible households, and response information by Wave (this information is only given for the Great Britain sample).
 Noting that the final data sets made available contain both actual responses, and imputations, information is given in this section about the number of imputations.
 For further information, we suggest the following sections of the User Guide: